 Jellyfish are not often thought of as obscure or even useful organisms.
 Anyone who has ever stepped on one can attest to that.
 Subsequently, most aquariums discard jellies into a small, dark room in the back of the building.
-This is not the case at the at the Monterey Bay Aquarium, or MBA, where dozens of different species of jellies enjoy an enormous, elaborate, and proper display.
+This is not the case at the Monterey Bay Aquarium, where dozens of different species of jellies enjoy an enormous, elaborate, and proper display.

 Large, clear, glass tanks give visitors the perception that they could walk directly into the tank and submerge themselves among the jellies.
 It is a breathtaking sight to see, and is grandiose in comparison to other aquariums that only offer small exhibits.
-Lion’s mane jellyfish, Aurelia, and Scyphozoa are just three of the many varieties of jellies on display.
+Purple-striped, comb, and moon jellies are just three of the many varieties on display.

-There are dozens of other exhibits at the MBA for those too squeamish for jellyfish.
-These including sharks, sea turtles, aquatic plants, corals, and more.
+There are dozens of other exhibits at the aquarium for those too squeamish for jellyfish.
+These include sharks, sea turtles, aquatic plants, corals, and more.
 The jellyfish exhibit should not be missed, however, as it is a tremendous sight to see.

 Know Before You Go